For Photographers

 But what about photos licensed for online use?

 You can licence a photo for a specific time period online and then have it removed after the license has ended.
-This is common for photos used on a company’s home page and for pictures used for advertising.
+This is common practice for photos used on a company’s home page and for pictures used for advertising.

 Continue reading →